ifechukwuobiezue/ocr-app/README.md

 Preview the uploaded image
 Display the extracted text on the screen
-Add a copy button to clipboard in the output screen Add a button to download the extracted text as a text file Add a button to clear the uploaded image and extracted text Add a button to upload a new image
+Add a copy button to clipboard in the output screen Add a button to clear the uploaded image and extracted text (refresh button) Add a button to upload a new image
 Add a loading animation while the image is being processed Add a error handling for the image upload and text extraction process Add a success message when the text extraction is sucessful Add a warning message when the image is not uploaded or the text extraction fails
-Add a info message when the image is uploaded but no text is extracted Add a button to go back to the upload screen
+Add a button to go back to the upload screen

 ## Available Scripts